Imagine yourself living in a world wherein your trusted treasurer is your one and only mobile phone…

 - In sending money, open Google Pay first.
 At the bottom, tap Send.
 Then, find your contact and follow the instructions.

 Google Pay is available for Android and IOS Users which means you can get it from both Google Play and App Store.

 Mobile payment is a convenient way of paying bills.
 Tapping or scanning a specific code in your mobile phone won’t take long.
-This is actually a must-have application for the Japanese community especially for foreign workers who have a tight schedule every day.
+This is actually a must-have application for the Japanese community especially for current foreign workers who have a tight schedule every day and for those who want to work in Japan.
 This includes waking up in the morning, buying goods and services in the convenience stores, and commuting through train stations.
 In Japan, this is a good solution for workaholics, and a wise decision because they invented the NFC and QR code respectively.
 There are a number of choices in mobile payments in Japan, so we recommend you to learn about them.
 So, are you ready to embrace the fantastic idea?